-We seek high achieving students with a demonstrated aptitude in and passion for STEM disciplines, a strong desire to teach, and an openness to exploring and learning from diverse student populations, high-needs school environments, and urban communities.
+We seek high achieving students with a demonstrated aptitude in and passion for STEM disciplines, a strong desire to teach and for social justice, and an openness to exploring and learning from diverse student populations, high-needs school environments, and urban communities.
 Scholars value education and life-long learning and believe that all children deserve a quality education.
 Candidates may be incoming freshmen, transfer students, upperclassmen, or graduate students.

 - Biological Sciences